eburkecenter/Springboard-Projects/README.md

 Project: I completed a project that prepared an organization for its annual security audit.
 The organization faced several security and operational challenges related to its toll road operations, web application, server infrastructure, remote access, and logging practices.
 My role was to evaluate and address these concerns to ensure a secure and efficient toll road management system.
-I conducted a vulnerability assessment of the website's security including:
+I conducted a vulnerability assessment of the website's security, including:
 1. Vulnerability to web application attacks
 2. WebLogic server security.
 3. Patch management and configuration data protection.